zkutasi/homelab/management/guacamole/README.md

 ## The setup

-Deployed into the Kubernetes cluster and measures every X minutes the speed and latency of the connection.
+Deployed into the Kubernetes cluster.

 ## Prerequisites